Meet Our School Board

 District 3 - Dr. Jennifer S. Thomas

-District 3 Map (PDF)Dr. Thomas is currently serving as nursing faculty at the Pacific Lutheran University School of Nursing in Tacoma.
-Thomas lives in Lacey with her family, which includes five children enrolled in the school district.
-As a military spouse, she understands the challenges that come with frequent moves and is passionate about supporting and advocating for military families.
+Compassion and care are also a big part of Jennifer’s leadership.
 “As a nurse, I come with a unique perspective of care that encompasses a holistic view.
-I find great value in seeing things from a socio-economical lens, beginning with the individual, then moving to interpersonal relations, organizational impact, community support, and public policy.”
+I find great value in seeing things from a socio-ecological lens, beginning with the individual, then moving to interpersonal relations, organizational impact, community support, and public policy.”
+Her vision for the future is to listen, learn and help our community heal.

 District 4 - Graeme Sackrison - Vice President